basiljewellery28-blip/eliphasx-v2-frontend/public/legal/terms-of-service.md

 ## 13. Indemnification

-You agree to indemnify and hold harmless ELIPHASx (Pty) Ltd from claims arising from:
+You agree to indemnify and hold harmless Basil & Co from claims arising from:
 - Your use of the Service
 - Your violation of these Terms
 - Your Content